DugongBioinformatics/Dugong/README.md

 [![Watch the video](https://raw.githubusercontent.com/fabianomenegidio/dugong-bioinformatics/master/.misc/Screenshot%202017-05-10%20at%2006.45.18.png)](http://showterm.io/f06861ae4a22381c148e4)

+## Dugong Virtual Box

+The Dugong Virtual Box gets around the difficulty of installation by providing a functioning Dugong full install inside an Ubuntu or Fedora Linux virtual machine.
+You can use the Dugong Virtual Box on Mac OS X, Windows, or Linux.

+It is strongly recommended that your system have 8 gigabytes or more of memory to use the QIIME Virtual Box.

+- Download and install the VirtualBox (VB) version for your machine.
+- Download the 64-bit Dugong Virtual Box, which is linked from the Dugong Resources page.
+This file is large so it may take between a few minutes and a few hours depending on your Internet connection speed.
+You will need to unzip this file, which you can typically do by double-clicking on it.
+- Create a new virtual machine:
+- Launch VirtualBox, and create a new machine (press the New button).
+- A new window will show up.
+Click ‘Next’.
+- In this screen type Dugong as the name for the virtual machine.
+Then select Linux as the Operating System, and Ubuntu (64 bit) or Fedora (64 bit) as the version.
+Click Next.
+- Select the amount of RAM (memory).
+You will need at least 3 GB, but the best option is based on your machine.
+After selecting the amount of RAM, click Next.
+- Select “Use existing hard drive”, and click the folder icon next to the selector (it has a green up arrow).
+In the new window click ‘Add’, and locate the virtual hard drive that was downloaded in step 2.
+Click Select and then click Next.
+- In the new window click Finish.
+- Double click on the new virtual machine created – it will be called Dugong – to boot it for the first time.
+- Review any messages that are shown, and select whatever options are best for you.
+- When your new virtual machine boots, you will see a folder on the Desktop called ‘Before_you_start’.
+Double click on that folder to open it, and then double click on the ‘Welcome’ file in that folder.
+This will get you started with using your Dugong virtual box.

 ## Extending or adapting the Dugong image

 Dugong can be expanded or adapted to the most diverse needs in a research or teaching environment.
 All Dugong environment configuration scripts are available in the Git Hub (https://github.com/fabianomenegidio/dugong), including Dockerfile for building your image.